Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 |     Dynamic | 13.37 | 19.4831 ns | 0.3475 ns | 0.3251 ns | 31.80 |    2.47 |
 ```

-As you can see, the expression-based approach performs about 9 times faster than when using `dynamic`.
+As you can see, the expression-based approach performs about nine times faster than when using `dynamic`.
+Considering that these are the only two options we can use to implement generic operators, this is a pretty good case for compiled expression trees.

 ## Compiling dictionary into a switch expression